pankajboruah/pankajboruah/README.md

 ### Hi there 👋

-🔭 I’m currently working on building my own portfolio.
+🔭 I’m currently working on improving myself to be a great software engineer.
 My journey has just begun and I have a long way to go.
-  I am a javascript developer and am comfortable in working on vue.js and react.js.
+  I am a javascript developer and am comfortable in working on react.js and vue.js.

 🌱 I’m currently learning how to build and maintain a backend architecture.
 I am using nodejs + express for that.